Home Drugs Tylenol Drug Interactions

 A study the National Institutes of Health and the Agency for Healthcare Research and Quality funded suggests prenatal exposure to acetaminophen may increase a child’s risk for attention deficit/hyperactivity disorder and autism spectrum disorder.

-Researchers believe that their findings show enough to raise concerns about potential development of risks associated with prenatal exposure to acetaminophen and therefore call for precautionary action.
+Researchers believe that their findings show enough evidence to raise concerns about potential risks associated with prenatal exposure to acetaminophen and recommended a call for precautionary action.

 • Attention deficit hyperactivity disorder (ADHD)